SquirrelJME/SquirrelJME/.github/pull_request_template.md

     contributions to this project.
  5. Have pledged to follow the Code of Conduct.
  6. Have read and understand the Ettiquite.
+ 7. Understand that the code will be placed under the MPLv2.
 ```

 Choose one of the following: